I-70 & Harlan Street Bridge Replacement & Interchange Safety Improvements | Design Phase

 As the graphic shows, a new traffic signal is proposed on 48th Avenue at the new westbound I-70 ramp entrance.
 The new proposed traffic signal indications will be synced up with the existing signal at Harlan/48th.
 Here are some additional details:

-Download this video simulation to see how the traffic signal phasing is expected to work.
+The video simulation of how the traffic signal phasing is expected to work is available by contacting the project team.

 The following considerations were made in developing this intersection design: